acevezl/callengethree/README.md

     availableCharacters = passwordCharacters.length;
 ```

-9. We'll do this as many times as needed up until we reach the password length entered by the user (which is stored in _**passwordSize**_):
+9. We'll select a random index and character as many times as needed up until we reach the password length entered by the user (which is stored in _**passwordSize**_):
 ```
     for (var i=1; i<passwordSize; i++) {
       password = password +